apotheon/myrfu/README.md

 me.
 It was not until someone else mentioned it resembled Standard ML a bit -- one of my favorite programming languages -- that I realized why its syntax seemed so familiar.

+## Roadmap

+This isn't so much of a map as a colleciton of a toddler's crayon scribbles on the living room wall.

+* Follow instructional materials on the [Myrddin website][myr]; reformat code samples in my own particular idiom for mental-muscle memory, and run them.
+  This stuff goes in the `myrsite` directory for now.

+* Write toy programs of my own devising for exploratory practice.
+This stuff goes in the `adhockery` directory for now.

+* Maybe write Myrddin versions of programs I've written in other languages for further practice.
+I should try to remember to mention where I'll stash that once I have something to stash.

 [myr]: http://myrlang.org/